You’ve got this.

 As we approach August, you will likely get a million emails.
 Pay attention to the ones from Katherine Kwid, our department’s admin angel extraordinaire.
 Look out for the date of your New Student Orientation.

-Between now and Aug.
-19th, you can get to know your classmates via our weekly writing sessions, or by reaching out to us; we’ll be happy to connect you with others who share your interests.
+Get to know your classmates via our weekly writing sessions, or by reaching out to us; we’ll be happy to connect you with others who share your interests.

 Stay in touch with us.
 If you’re struggling with something–anything–tell us and we’ll try to help you find the right resources.
 We can’t literally find you an apartment or a job, but we can point you in the right direction.
 And, at the very least, we’ll be your moral support.